fannix/fannix.github.io/_posts/2018-03-04-TakeMeHome.markdown

 You can find codes for both contracts here: <https://github.com/fannix/TakeMeHomeContract>

-### Android App ###
+### Android App

 The app consist of 4 Java files and a few libraries.

-The responsibility of `MainActivity` and `TakeMeHome` are to initialize the app context and detect beacons in background.
+The responsibility of `MainActivity` and `TakeMeHome` are to initialize the app context and search for beacons in background.

 ![invoke](/images/mainActivity.png)

-Once detected, If the app is in the background, a notification will be sent to the running device.
-If the app is in foreground or the notification is clicked. `TrackingActivity` will be brought up onto the foreground.
+If a beacon is detected , a notification will be sent to the running device and `TrackingActivity` will be brought up to the foreground.
 This activity will conduct the following steps:
 1. Query the registry contract and determine whether the detected beacon is registered as missing.
 2. Use the beacon ID (shown in the image below) to retrieve the masked reward contract address and unmask it.
 3. Get the URL and the email (doge@doge.com for this beacon) from the reward contract.
 4. Displays information about the missing subject.
-5. Submit the current location
+5. Submit the current location.
 6. Show the real-time distance between the device and the beacon and track the movement of the beacon.
-This can help the device owner make a more informed decision, like whether to call police immediately, or continue to follow the children.
+This can help the device owner to make a more informed decision, he or she could call the police immediately, come forward to help the child, or follow the child.

 ![invoke](/images/trackingActivity.png)